Masters of University of Geneva

 Mobility

-It is possible to fulfil some of the option requirements at another university.
+It is possible to fulfill some of the option requirements at another university.
 Students may also conduct research outside the university, under the supervision of a faculty member, or do a work placement at a leading external laboratory in order to complete their Master's degree.

 www.unige.ch/exchange